- « Previous blog

 10. PORTFOLIO/PROJECT MANAGER

-In the next months, costs will be a top priority.
+In the following months, costs will be a top priority.
 Based on changing corporate goals, more projects could be lowered in priority.
 The ongoing initiatives must thus be managed effectively and wisely.
 Project managers must maintain an open line of communication with decision-makers and ensure that goals are reasonable and realistic because resources and funding may be restricted.
 Overpromising and underdelivering are not appropriate at this time.

 Join 20,000+ Subscribers